blended-modeling/eatxt/LSP_Documentation/readme.md

   For getting into it, I initially ran [the workflow example](https://github.com/eclipse-glsp/glsp-server/tree/master/examples/org.eclipse.glsp.example.workflow) and built, based on that, a minimal version of an own domain-specific EMF language.
   For getting an impression on the work required for a minimal configuration, there is also a (currently not running) [minimal example](https://github.com/eclipse-glsp/glsp-examples/tree/master/minimal).

-  [There are two run configurations, which are are also provided on GitHub.
-  Only one run configuration worked for me, to be described after HDD is restored]
+  There are two run configurations provided at GitHub: [One without using a web sockt](https://github.com/eclipse-glsp/glsp-server/blob/0.9.0.RC01/examples/org.eclipse.glsp.example.workflow/Start_Workflow_Example_Server.launch), and [one with using a web socket](https://github.com/eclipse-glsp/glsp-server/blob/0.9.0.RC01/examples/org.eclipse.glsp.example.workflow/Start_Workflow_Example_Server_(Websocket).launch).
+  Only the first one ran without any problems for me.
+  One can easily copy it and adapt it to your own server application.

 #### Metamodel Preparations
   For getting an own EMF model into the GLSP world, one has to let its metamodel elements derive from the [GLSP graph types metamodel](https://github.com/eclipse-glsp/glsp-server/blob/master/examples/org.eclipse.glsp.example.workflow/model/workflow-graph.ecore) (cf. the [workflow metamodel](https://github.com/eclipse-glsp/glsp-server/blob/master/plugins/org.eclipse.glsp.graph/model/glsp-graph.ecore)).